kaer/gnome-shell-extension-modern-calc/README.md

  	test for dots:
  		gnome-calculator -s "2.2+1"

  	If the result of the calculus above is 3.2 (dot is decimal mark) or 3,2 (comma is decimal mark), open the extension settings and change the decimal mark (calculator tab) to the decimal mark recognized by your system.
 If the result is 23 Don't use this extension for computing decimal numbers.

- 	Do not use others separators than decimal mark
+ 	Do not use others separators than decimal mark.

-The unit converter just uses dots (.) as decimal mark.

 ## Dependencies